Yarr/Yarr/rtl/trigger-logic/README.md

 To configure what function of the inputs should appear at the output, compute the configuration word and write it to 0x04.
-The configuration word should have one bit set to 1 for each input pattern to accept.
+The configuration word should have a bit set to 1 for each input pattern to accept.
-Which bit to set for a given pattern can be computed by interpreting the bit pattern as a binary number (where each bit corresponds to an input as above in the section on configuring the mask).
+Which bit to set for a given pattern can be computed by interpreting the bit pattern as a binary number (where each bit corresponds to an input channel as above in the section on configuring the mask).

-For example,
-to trigger on a hit on ext[0] but no other channels, set bit [1] of the configuration word.
+For example, to trigger on a hit on ext[0] but no other channels, set bit [1] (0b00001) of the configuration word.
+To trigger on a hit on eudet and ext[2] but no other channels, set bit [20] (0b10100).

 Any bits that are zero'd out in trig_mask will be ignored.